 Every year, I make a customized birthday party invitation for the Circus’ party.
 This year, it’s a farm themed birthday, so I made farm birthday invitations.
 It’s actually pretty easy to make your own invitations and on top of that, it’s much more affordable than buying customized ones via other sources.
 Use this guide to make your own farm invitations or as a guide to whip up your own different themed party invitations.

 Another birthday in the books for the Circus!
 I can’t believe it, but she is already six!

 This year, she wanted a farm themed birthday party.
 As I always do, I made the invitations for her birthday myself using Picmonkey.
 It took me about an hour or a little less to put this one together and order the actual printed invitations.
 The best thing about making your own invitations though is that they can be 100% customized to fit the party and the birthday kiddo.
 Bonus – it’s much more affordable to make and print out your own invitations instead of going with another design and print service somewhere else online.

-Here’s the DIY birthday invitation we ended up with this year for the Circus’s celebration…
+Here’s the farm birthday party invitations we ended up with this year for the Circus’s celebration…

 Isn’t it adorable?
 Here’s how we did it…

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 The video below will completely walk you through the steps of making your own birthday invitations using Picmonkey and even printing them out.
 Like I said, you will be able to completely customize this invitation to your own liking.
 You can change the fonts, colors, anything like that.
 In the video, I do show you exactly how I did mine, but you can change it up however you like.

 Before you start to create your own invitation, there are a couple of things you need: